-Step 6: Evaluating impact How do we know we have arrived?
+Evaluating impact How do we know we have arrived?

 At the end of the year, the whole school community will want to know what happened and the extent to which this has matched the plan.
-There are two aspects that they will be interested in: what did we actually manage to do?
-This will include the activities that were actually carried out, together with the resources, including the financial resources, that were used. what difference did all this make to student achievement (what was the impact?).
-Section 4 School development planning Section 5 Managing money Section 6 General monitoring School development planning is a continuous cycle of planning and implementation, so once one year's plan has been implemented and the funds accounted for, planning can start for the next year.
-Below Evaluation highlights the impact of planning and implementation on student learning and achievement. its performance, as a result of the year's efforts to improve!
+There are two aspects that they will be interested in:

+what did we actually manage to do?
+This will include the activities that were actually carried out, together with the resources, including the financial resources, that were used what difference did all this make to student achievement (what was the impact?).
+School development planning is a continuous cycle of planning and implementation, so once one year's plan has been implemented and the funds accounted for, planning can start for the next year.
+Below lights the impact of planning and implementation on student learning and achievement.

+The process begins again by briefly reviewing whether the goal of improving student achievement remains the same (it is likely to) and then moving to the school self-evaluation.
+It is to be hoped that there will be some significant changes when the school evaluates its performance, as a result of the year's efforts to improve!
 This is also a good time to discuss with the various stakeholder groups how happy they have been with their involvement in the entire process.
-Whilst they will have contributed to regular community review meetings throughout the year, this is an The process begins again by
+Whilst they will have contributed to regular community review meetings throughout the year, this is an opportunity to look at the whole process and the final outcomes and discuss these.